devlint/gridlex/contributing.md

 **Contributions are welcome!**

-You can edit/modify Gridlex as you want, and are free to propose fixes and contribution you find nice or important for you.
+You can edit/modify Gridlex as you want, and are free to propose fixes and contributions you find nice or important for you.

 Be sure to modify **less and sass files** AND to **edit documentation** to reflect your changes, before submitting a pull request!